3 releases

 You can use stochy to:

-• Minimize functions with multiple parameters, without needing a gradient function
+• Minimize functions with multiple parameters, without requiring a gradient.

-stochy is compatible with both the stepwise solver API and the argmin solver API (enable via the argmin feature flag).
+stochy is compatible with both the stepwise algorithm API and the argmin solver API (enable via the argmin feature flag).
+Difference functions are only supported under stepwise.

 Usage